dullhunk/book/industry/seven.md

 Thanks to Gayle Hermick for her permission to re-use the artwork in this piece.

 DISCLAIMER: I am not a Physicist, unless you count my very rusty A-level from a loooong time ago.
+Any errors in the above text are all my own fault.

 # References